neon4on/Colour-Scheme/README.md

 Do you have a constant problem with color scheme ideas?
 I have a solution to this problem

-Use this for your work :yum:
+Use this website for your work :yum:

+Instructions for working with the site:

+-Press the lock to lock the color

+-Press the space bar to update the colors